 Appropriate antibiotic therapy is one of the cornerstones of the treatment of PPE and empyema.
 Antibiotic treatment should be directed against the most likely micro-organisms.
-The findings of Gram stain or the odour of pleural effusion (anaerobic micro-organisms) make it sometimes possible to target antibiotic therapy.
-Intravenously given antibiotic treatment results in adequate levels of the antibiotic in pleural fluid both in empyema and PPE314-318.
+The findings of Gram stain make it often possible to target antibiotic therapy.
+Intravenously given antibiotic treatment results in adequate levels of the antibiotic in pleural fluid both in empyema and PPE309-313.
 On average antibiotic concentrations in pleural fluid are three-quarters compared to serum levels.
 Therefore, installation of antibiotics in the pleural cavity is not necessary.
 Penetration of aminoglycosides is decreased in the pleural cavity and aminoglycosides are considered to be less effective in pleural effusion with a low pH.
-There are little data available on antibiotic levels that can be achieved in pleural fluid using orally administered antibiotics1.
+There are little data available on antibiotic levels that can be achieved in pleural fluid using orally administered antibioticsI.
 There are no consistent data in the literature on the optimal length of antibiotic therapy in empyema and PPE, however antibiotics are often continued for at least three weeks based on the clinical, biochemical and radiological response.